python-ldap/python-ldap/Doc/bytes_mode.rst

     Text values returned from python-ldap are always ``unicode``.
     Text values supplied to python-ldap should be ``unicode``;
-    warnings of type :class:`ldap.LDAPBytesWarning` are emitted when they are not. :class:`ldap.LDAPBytesWarning` is a subclass of :class:`BytesWarning`.
+    warnings are emitted when they are not.

+    The warnings are of type :class:`~ldap.LDAPBytesWarning`, which is a subclass of :class:`BytesWarning` designed to be easily :ref:`filtered out <filter-bytes-warning>` if needed.

 Backwards-compatible behavior is not scheduled for removal until Python 2 itself reaches end of life.